Environmental Protection Agency (EPA).

 - Mail: Office of Pesticide Programs (OPP) Regulatory Public Docket (7502P), Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001.

 - Delivery: OPP Regulatory Public Docket (7502P), Environmental Protection Agency, Rm.
 S-4400, One Potomac Yard (South Bldg), 2777 S. Crystal Dr., Arlington, VA.
-Deliveries are only accepted during the Docket's normal hours of operation (8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays).
+Deliveries are only accepted during the Docket's normal hours of operation (8:30 a.m. to 4 p.m., Monday through Friday, Start Printed Page 20437excluding legal holidays).
 Special arrangements should be made for deliveries of boxed information.
 The Docket telephone number is (703) 305-5805.

 EPA, on its own initiative, in accordance with sections 408(e) and 408 (l)(6) of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
 346a, is establishing tolerances for combined residues of the fungicide propiconazole, and its metabolites containing the dichlorobenzoic acid (2,4-DCBA) moiety expressed as parent compound, in or on peach and nectarine at 2.0 parts per million (ppm).
 These tolerances expire and are revoked on December 31, 2010.
 EPA will publish a document in the Federal Register to remove the revoked tolerances from the Code of Federal Regulations (CFR).